nordic-institute/X-Road-Security-Server-toolkit/docs/xroad_security_server_toolkit_user_guide.md

 security_server[1] missing required 'url' definition. security_server[3] missing required 'url' definition.
 ```
-indicates that 1st and 3rd security server definitions with specified errors,
+indicates that 1st and 3rd Security Server definitions with specified errors,
 (NOT 2nd and 4th).

 ### 5.4 Errors from internal and external systems